October 15, 2020

 Getting to the Root of Plant-Mediated Methane Emissions and Oxidation in a Thermokarst Bog

-We used multiple methods to identify how plants affect the emissions of methane from a permafrost-thaw bog in Interior Alaska.
+Scientists used multiple methods to identify how plants affect methane emissions from a permafrost-thaw bog in Interior Alaska.

 Methane is a greenhouse gas with a greater ability to warm the earth than carbon dioxide.
 Wetlands are the largest natural source of methane to the atmosphere.
-Working in a wetland that formed due to permafrost thaw, we used multiple methods to identify how wetland plants influence the amount of methane: generated by soil microbes (called production), converted by soil microbes into carbon dioxide (called oxidation), and transported from soil to the atmosphere (called emission).
-Plants appeared to increase methane production and, to our surprise, decrease methane oxidation.
-We created a theory for why plants increased methane emissions.
+Working in a wetland that formed due to permafrost thaw, scientists used multiple methods to identify how wetland plants influence the amount of methane: generated by soil microbes (called production), converted by soil microbes into carbon dioxide (called oxidation), and transported from soil to the atmosphere (called emission).
+Plants appeared to increase methane production and to surprisingly decrease methane oxidation.
+Scientists created a theory for why plants increased methane emissions.

 University of Washington, Seattle